ecmwf/metview-docs/docs/api/functions/grib_set.rst

    :type repack: bool
    :rtype: :class:`Fieldset`

    ``keys_and_values`` has to be a list of the ecCodes keys and their values following each other.
-The actual values have to match the type of the function.
+The actual values have to match the type of the function. ``grib_set_long_array`` expects a vector containing the values.
 If applied to a multi-field fieldset, then all fields are modified.

    :Example: